MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 If you wish to manually integrate the module, follow this [documentation link](ios-manual-integration.md).

-### 2.Start Mobile Center Push
+### 2.Start App Center Push

-In order to use Mobile Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.
+In order to use App Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.

-#### 2.1 Add the import for Mobile Center Push
+#### 2.1 Add the import for App Center Push

 Open your **AppDelegate.m** file  in Objective-C or **AppDelegate.swift** file in Swift and add the following import statements: